Understanding the Cash Flow Streams in a DSO Affiliation

 Profit Distributions

 In my experience, the most neglected aspect by sellers unfamiliar with the process is the potential for profit distributions when considering an affiliation with a Dental Support Organization (DSO) that offers JV equity.
-The model below does not apply to HoldCo equity.
-If you maintain a 25% equity stake in the JV, you’re generally entitled to 25% of the practice’s profits after deducting the DSO’s management fees and any capital expenditures.
+For instance, if you maintain a 25% equity stake in the JV, you’re generally entitled to 25% of the practice’s profits after deducting the DSO’s management fees and any capital expenditures.

 To put this into perspective, imagine the practice’s distributable EBITDA (post-management fees and capital expenditures) amounts to $400,000 for the year.
 Holding a 25% JV equity stake would entitle you to $100,000 (25% of $400k) of this total.
-This distribution is in addition to any salary you received as an associate.
-This crucial detail is frequently overlooked by many sellers when calculating their potential annual income of affiliating with a DSO.
+This distribution is in addition to any salary received as an associate.
+This crucial detail is frequently overlooked by many sellers when calculating their potential annual income.

 Conclusion